Islamic views on sin: Definition in Hadith

+Opinions of scholars

+Shaykh Abdur Razzaq Al-Badr said, Ibn Qayyim says: "Sins inevitably take away blessings (niyamah).
+No servant commits a sin except that a blessing from Allah is taken away from him in proportion to that sin.
+If he repents and returns to it, it or something similar is returned to him.
+But if he persists in it, it is not returned to him.
+Sins continue to take away one blessing after another until all blessings are taken away.
+Allah the Almighty says: "Indeed, Allah will not change the condition of a people until they change what is in themselves."
+(Ar-Ra'd: 11) In short, sins are the fire of blessings, devouring them just as fire devours wood."

 Repentance of sin

 The Islamic concept of repentance for any sins and misdeeds is called tawba.
 It is a direct matter between a person and God, so there is no intercession or formal, ecclesiastical confession to a religious leader.
 There is also no concept of original sin in Islam.
+Islam has no concept of original sin, need for atonement, or ecclesiastical confession.
+Abu Uthman al-Maghribi argues that sin is better than complacency, since the sinner makes tawba.

+Repentance and forgiveness are a direct matter between the individual and God, requiring no intercession.
+In cases of sin against another person, restitution is required.
+In cases of sin against God, repentance, remorse, and resolution to change one's behavior are considered sufficient.
+Although classical scholars emphasized the individual dimension of repentance, many revivalists and reformists have tied individual actions to larger issues of public morality, ethics, and social reform, arguing for reimplementation of the Islamic penal code as public expiation for sins.

+Sufis understand repentance as a process of spiritual conversion toward constant awareness of God's presence.
+Muhammad reputedly requested God's forgiveness several times daily.
 It is the act of leaving what God has prohibited and returning to what he has commanded.
 The word denotes the act of being repentant for one's misdeeds, atoning for those misdeeds, and having a strong determination to forsake those misdeeds (remorse, resolution, and repentance).
 If someone sins against another person, restitution is required.

 Major sins: Al-Kaba'ir

 The most heinous sins in Islam are known as al-Kaba'ir (كبيرة) which translates to the great or major one.
 Some authors use the term enormity.
-While every sin is seen as an offense to Allah, the al-Kaba'ir are the gravest of the offenses.
-Allah's power is thought to be only eclipsed by his mercy and thus minor or small sins (al-sagha'ir), are tacitly understood to be forgiven after repentance.
+While every sin is seen as an offense, al-Kaba'ir are the gravest of the offenses.
+God's power is thought to be only eclipsed by his mercy and thus minor or small sins (al-sagha'ir), are tacitly understood to be forgiven after repentance.
 Not every sin is equal however and some are thought to be more spiritually hurting than others.
-The greatest of the sins described as al-Kaba'ir is the association of others with Allah or Shirk.
+The greatest of the sins described as al-Kaba'ir is the association of others with God or Shirk.